Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

 There are 2 things we can do better:

-1. It is difficult to reuse the same functionality in a different part of application.
+1. It is difficult to reuse the same functionality in a different part of the application.
    - Now the solution is to duplicate the whole template to reuse.
-2. The scope isn't isolated with other parts in the page so if there is something wrong unexpected in the page , it is difficult to debug
+2. The scope isn't isolated with other parts in the page so if there is something wrong unexpected in the page, it is difficult to debug

 ## 5.2 What is Components?

 A component is a combination of template and controller .
-And each component is seprated.
+And each component is separated.